 As you can see, this itinerary is extremely vague and allows you to fill in the blanks.
 Perhaps you will blow through the Tekapo region quickly and want to spend multiple days in Wanaka doing day hikes.
-Or in Queenstown white water rafting or paragliding, or even a flight and/or overnight cruise at Milford Sound or Doubtful Sound!

 The idea with this itinerary is to simply demonstrate an effective driving route with some diversity and points of interest, but allow you to fill in the blanks on how you want to spend your time in New Zealand.

 🏝 FIND MORE TRAVEL INSPIRATION: